vtex-apps/io-documentation/docs/en/GettingStarted/develop-native-integrations-with-pixel-apps/8-MakingYourPixelAppPubliclyAvailable.md

 $ vtex publish
 ```

-The command will make your app a ***release candidate version***, thereby enabling it to be installed via Toobelt for testing purposes.
+The command will make your app a ***release candidate version***, thereby enabling it to be installed via VTEX IO CLI for testing purposes.

 >ℹ️ You must always be logged into the desired VTEX account for publishing the app.
 Make sure the app's `vendor` is the same as the account you're working on.